rhetprieto/magento-extension/README.md

-# This extensions makes the Oauth authentication process easier for the end user.
+This extension makes the Oauth process easier for integrating your Magento with SkuIQ.
-# Also add webhooks to keep things updated.
+As well, it creates additional endpoints to facilitate the communication with our systems.